On-demand access with ConductorOne

 ConductorOne is a security platform that allows you to manage access requests for your Tailscale entitlements.

 On-demand access to Tailscale resources can be provisioned using ConductorOne.
-This works by adding and removing members from groups, access rules, and SSH access rules defined in Tailscale ACLs.
+This works by adding and removing members from groups, access rules, and SSH access rules defined in Tailscale access control lists (ACLs).

-ConductorOne can also be used with user & group provisioning to update group membership in Okta groups used in Tailscale ACLs, or assign the Tailscale application users in Okta.
+ConductorOne can be used with user & group provisioning to update SCIM-integrated group membership in groups used in Tailscale ACLs.
+Likewise, ConductorOne can be used to assign a user to the Tailscale application, with the user synced through SCIM to your Tailscale network.

 You can connect multiple tailnets to ConductorOne simultaneously.